 Like so many people, I struggled with depression, anxiety, panic attacks, and a critical inner voice for many years.
 I can remember feeling anxious from a very early age.
-The smallest challenges, mishaps, or failures put me in a downward spiral of shame and self-deprecation.
-My entrenched inner critic never focused on the things I did right, and only served as a daily reminder of all the things I did wrong.
+The smallest challenges, mishaps, or failures would send me into a downward spiral of shame and self-deprecation.
+My entrenched inner critic never focused on the things I did right—it only served as a daily reminder of all the things I did wrong.
 It trained me to become a victim and a negative thinker.
-I never imagined this would change.
+I never imagined that would change.

-Don’t get me wrong, lot’s of great things did happen for me, things I realize now, that kept me going.
-I married my best friend, I have two fantastic kids, great friends, but the voice within can be so damn cruel and indiscriminate.
+Don’t get me wrong—a lot of great things did happen for me, things I realize now kept me going.
+I married my best friend.
+I have two fantastic kids and great friends.
+But the voice within can be so damn cruel and indiscriminate.

 People saw a happy extrovert who certainly didn’t shy away from attention at social gatherings.
-In truth, I was paralyzed by compulsive behaviors, a self-hating machine, and insecurity.
-I hit my spiritual and emotional rock bottom in December of 2014, and the idea of death during a violent, turbulent flight, seemed like a great solution.
-I spent the next several months wallowing in my own misery and letting my brutally negative inner gremlin take over my life.
-These were dark days, and then, I woke up.
+In truth, I was paralyzed by compulsive behaviors, self-hatred, and insecurity.
+I hit my spiritual and emotional rock bottom in December of 2014, and the idea of death—during a violent, turbulent flight—seemed like a great solution.
+I spent the next several months wallowing in my own misery, letting my brutally negative inner gremlin take over my life.
+These were dark days.
+And then, I woke up.

 I’m not sure what happened first.
-Maybe it was getting help for sleep, or when I began to meditate.
-I learned to breathe (properly).
+Maybe it was getting help for sleep.
+Maybe it was when I began to meditate.
+I learned to breathe—properly.
 I learned about selfless giving.
 I learned about mindfulness and meditation.
 I embraced humility and vulnerability.
-I learned about changing my state in the moment.
-The most impactful change, however, I learned about starting a gratitude practice.
+I learned how to change my state in the moment.

-I began to recognize and celebrate the victories - big and small.
+I began to recognize and celebrate victories—big and small.
 I learned that fear is a condition of not seeing joy, not feeling grateful, and not remembering the reasons I should love life.
-I started to learn that I have a choice (I recognize that some of us do not).
-I learned to recognize and consciously push away that hateful critic, allowing the space for me to choose happiness.
+I started to learn that I have a choice (and I recognize that some of us do not).
+I learned to recognize and consciously push away that hateful critic, allowing space for me to choose happiness.

 Pockitudes was born at the peak of this enlightenment.
-I tried many of the popular gratitude journals but they were too structured, bulky, and laborious.
+I tried many of the popular gratitude journals, but they were too structured, bulky, and laborious.
 So I created a prototype of what eventually became the Pockitudes journal.
-I crafted the journal based on my research, trial and months of practice.
-I wanted a little journal that I could carry with me everywhere so I could record my gratitude on the go.
-I added the prompts to help structure and guide my thinking.
-I also added a robust self-care checklist to remind me of the other tools to help maintain my mental health.
+I crafted it based on research, trial, and months of practice.
+I wanted a little journal I could carry with me everywhere, so I could record my gratitude on the go.
+I added prompts to help guide my thinking, and a robust self-care checklist to remind me of the other tools that support my mental health.

 This little book alone won’t save you, but it can be the trailhead to one of the most beautiful hikes of your life.
-I know fear is here to stay, but today I have tools, and most importantly, I have a choice.
-Today, I dance with fear and I choose happiness.
-You need other tools on this hike and I encourage you to get a huge backpack and stuff it full.
+I know fear is here to stay—but today, I have tools.
+And most importantly, I have a choice.
+Today, I dance with fear.
+And I choose happiness.

-Today, I’m on a MISSION TO HELP NORMALIZE MENTAL HEALTH by inspiring self-healing.
+Today, I’m on a mission to help normalize mental health by inspiring self-healing.
 For me, it takes a daily practice to remind myself of the joys and gifts of being alive.
-I truly hope that my journals can help serve as one of your many tools on your journey to mental well-being.
+I truly hope these journals can serve as one of many tools in your journey to mental well-being.

 Frederic, Founder